-- will be recruited from amongst the Pratt Institute faculty.
+24.1 Instructors for the various course offerings will be recruited from amongst the Pratt Institute faculty.
 In the event that two or more persons request to teach the same course or section who have equal qualifications including experience, seniority based on teaching the same course offering in previous Summer School sessions shall determine the choice.
-However, if more than one section of the same course is offered in a Summer Session, a faculty member can exercise his or her seniority right over one section only in a Summer Session. - 23.2 (a) In the event that no qualified person from within the Pratt faculty makes a request to teach a particular course or section, the Dean (or designee) may recruit qualified persons outside the Pratt Institute faculty. - (b) The Visiting Category as outlined in Article 21.5 above provides for circumstances under which distinguished practitioners may be invited during the Summer
+However, if more than one section of the same course is offered in a Summer Session, a faculty member can exercise his or her seniority right over one section only in a Summer Session.

+24.2 (a) In the event that no qualified person from within the Pratt faculty makes a request to teach a particular course or section, the Dean (or designee) may recruit qualified persons outside the Pratt Institute faculty.

-Session to teach elective courses which their pre-eminence or special expertise uniquely qualifies them to offer.
+(b) The Visiting Category as outlined in Article 22.5 above provides for circumstances under which distinguished practitioners may be invited during the Summer Session to teach elective courses which their pre-eminence or special expertise uniquely qualifies them to offer.
 They shall teach no more than a quarter (1/4) of a full-time semester or trimester workload per Summer Session.

-23.3 Salaries:
+24.3 Salaries:

-- (a) Full-time faculty who teach for the Summer Session shall receive the same rate of compensation they received in the Summer Session 1972 or 1973 or his or her part-time rate, whichever is higher. - (b) The full-time faculty part-time rate is defined and computed as follows: - annum salary divided by two (2x) times the total maximum per semester contact hour workload for that particular school or department as appropriate.
+(a) Full-time faculty who teach for the Summer Session shall receive the same rate of compensation they received in the Summer Session 1972 or 1973 or his or her part-time rate, whichever is higher.

+(b)The full-time faculty part-time rate is defined and computed as follows:

+(i) The full-time faculty member's per annum salary divided by two times (2x's) the total maximum per semester contact hour workload for that particular school or department as appropriate.
 75% of that sum is the part-time rate for full-time faculty.
 Example: School of Liberal Arts and Sciences, 12 contact hours per semester is the maximum workload.
-Assuming an annual salary of \$28,800 divided by 2 times the maximum contact hour workload (2 x 12 = 24):
+Assuming an annual salary of \$28,800 divided by 2 times the maximum contact hour workload ($2 \times 12 = 24$):